Changissnz/why_western_minimalism/README.md

 Maximization pushes meta-form, sourced from principle, into technical rigidity primed for the makers' purpose and possibly with no proof or material support from those not part of the base setting.
-These processes are serious and cannot be close to done without also failing.
+These processes are serious and cannot be close to final without also failing.
 Results of completion for function in zones of performance and/or chaos.
+Must there be an endgame from some of these minds, what difference does it make, and why must the possibility of the existence of an "endgame" be important?